 I empower individuals to take control of their health with lifestyle medicine and the health mindset to live with joy and purpose.

 Dr. Richard E Harris II is a board-certified internal medicine physician and pharmacist and the host of the Strive for Great Health Podcast.
 Dr. Harris attended the University of Texas at Austin for pharmacy school then pursued medical education at the McGovern school of medicine in Houston.
 Dr. Harris completed his residency in Internal Medicine at UTMB in Galveston.
 Dr. Harris has a client-centric view focusing on building relationships and trust through a comprehensive lifestyle medicine system combined with genetic, micronutrient, GI Mapping & food allergy testing.
-In his spare time, he is an avid reader, weight lifter, video game enthusiast, and author.
+He is an avid reader, weight lifter, video game enthusiast, and author in his spare time.
 Dr. Harris also enjoys sports, traveling, philanthropy, church, and keto donuts.
 He currently is the Chief Medical Officer for Nimbus Healthcare a digital personalized medicine company.

 My journey into medicine started in high school when I took my first genetics class.
 We had to do a family tree of disease, and I was shocked by all the conditions that ran in my family.
 My parents were both on multiple medications and only in their 40's!
 I saw cancer, diabetes, hypertension, Parkinson's, anxiety, depression, fibromyalgia, sciatica, auto-immune disease, Alzheimer's, and more.
 I knew that I had to do something to take care of myself because my genetic disposition was toward disease.
 As I grew in my knowledge and practice, I learned that your genes are not a foregone conclusion.
 You can change your outcomes based upon your behavior!
 I went into medicine with a passion for holistic care, but the practice I worked at scoffed at holistic practice.
 I left that practice to pursue holistic medicine on my terms to transform the health of our nation through lifestyle and personalized medicine!